 - Create a FedEx Waybill and Commercial Invoice.

-- Be sure the comment “CONTAINS WILDLIFE.
-HOLD FOR FISH AND WILDLIFE” needs to be on the FedEx waybill.
+- The comment “CONTAINS WILDLIFE.
+HOLD FOR FISH AND WILDLIFE” needs to appear on the FedEx waybill.

 - Also include on the FedEx Waybill the comments “WILDLIFE – Perishable Tissue samples” and “FWS – Common Name, Species Name, For Testing”